airbornelamb/pihole-unbound/README.md

 I chose port 3535 because 5353 would be preferred but it conflicts with Avahi on the docker host and I still want that to run.

+***This is not multi-arch.
+It only works on arm32v6 currently***.
+You can change this by downloading from the repo and changing the FROM reference to simply `alpine:latest` and building locally

 # How To Use:

 One-off: `docker run -d -p 3535:3535/udp airbornelamb/pihole-unbound` and then input `127.0.0.1#3535` as your pihole upstream DNS provider